EnterpriseDB/docs/docs/how-tos/markdown-tips.md

 # MDX format

-Documentation must be formatted as an [MDX file](https://www.gatsbyjs.com/docs/mdx/writing-pages/) with the `.mdx` extension.
+Format documentation as an [MDX file](https://www.gatsbyjs.com/docs/mdx/writing-pages/) with the `.mdx` extension.
 MDX is a superset of [Markdown](https://www.markdownguide.org/).

 ## Front matter